mikkoparviainen/commanderx16demos/README.md

 X coordinate to the result to get the final memory position using the regular addition algorithm.

+The function `draw_pixel` draws a pixel in the coordinates given in the memory locations `x` and `y`.
+These are 16-bit values, because in this mode at least the X coordinate can be more than 255, and to be more future proof the Y coordinate is treated as such.
+This function assumes a useful input of less than 512 for each coordinate and it ignores the bits 1-7 of the upper bytes of the parameters.

+It uses the `PIXPOS` macro to calculate the pixel position.

 Finally the result coordinate is sent to VERA and then a color byte written there.

+The function `hline` draws a horizontal line.
+It uses the same X and Y coordinates as the `draw_pixel` function at `x` and `y` as the starting point of the line.
+It also uses the `hline_len` for the length of the line towards the right side of the screen from the starting position.
+It does not check for screen boundaries, so it's possible to draw a horizontal line spanning more than one screen line.

 I am sure the routines can be optimized and I'm happy to listen to improvements.